-If you’re like me, you’ll want to play Monopoly as much as possible, but it just isn’t practical to carry a Monopoly board everywhere (though you could try!)
+If you’re like me, you’ll want to play Monopoly as much as possible, but it just isn’t practical to carry a Monopoly board everywhere.

-So how about card games?
-They’re ideal for train journeys, vacations, lunch breaks, or at home.
-The most popular Monopoly-style card game is Monopoly Deal, but what if you fancy a change?
+Instead, card games like Monopoly Deal are ideal for train journeys, vacations, lunch breaks, or at home.
+But what if you fancy a change?

 If so, there’s good news!
 There are plenty of games on the market similar to Monopoly Deal.
 So join me as I discover the ten best games like Monopoly Deal.